hamvocke/hamvocke.github.io/_drafts/2015-04-28-agile-retrospective-tweetrospective.md

 is aware, it's a good idea to recap what Twitter is and how it works to set the scene for all participants.
 Make sure to explain the concept of Twitter and to describe the whole vocabulary around it.
 Tell the team what type of content gets published on Twitter.
-Mention the 140 characters limit of tweets, hashtags, mentioning other users and emojis.
+Mention the 140 characters limit of Tweets, Hashtags, mentioning other users and Emojis.

-Next give the team around 10 minutes (feel free to vary) to write as many tweets as you consider suitable (personally, I gave no limit)
+Give the team around 10 minutes (feel free to vary) to write as many Tweets as you consider suitable (personally, I gave no limit)

-In my tweetrospective I prepared one example tweet on a sticky note that included hashtags, mentions and emojis to show off what was possible.
-The content of this example tweet was just a reference to one of our team's inside jokes which really helped laid out the foundation for a lighthearted atmosphere.
-Having a sample tweet helped me to make sure what I expected really fast.
+In my Tweetrospective I prepared one example Tweet on a sticky note that included hashtags, mentions and emojis to show off what was possible.
+The content of this example Tweet was just a reference to one of our team's inside jokes which really helped laid out the foundation for a lighthearted atmosphere and got the idea across easily.

 ### Writing Tweets
 It might be helpful to give your team a couple of examples of what they can write about.
-Possible tweets are success stories of the last iteration, stories of failures, lessons learned, rants, appreciations of others or shameless plugs of something a teammate has been up to.
+Possible Tweets are success stories of the last iteration, stories of failures, lessons learned, rants, appreciations of others or shameless plugs of something a teammate has been up to.

-Usually, tweets always contain the name of the person writing the tweet.
-To stick to the concept of Twitter as close as possible, your tweetrospective's tweets could also contain the name of the individual authors.
+Usually, Tweets always contain the author's name.
+To stick to the concept of Twitter as close as possible, your Tweetrospective's Tweets could also contain the name of the individual authors.
 However, this might influence the safety levels of your teammates.
-I decided to encourage the team to write their name on top of each tweet if they think it's suitable for the content.
-However, if they prefer to stay anonymous they could simply write "anonymous" as the author on top of their tweets.
+I decided to encourage the team to write their name on top of each Tweet if they think it's suitable for the content.
+However, if they prefer to stay anonymous they could simply write "anonymous" instead.

 ### Organising the Timeline
-After the time is up, collect the individual tweets and arrange them in a timeline.
-Read out the tweets to the whole team.
+After the time is up, collect the individual Tweets and arrange them in a timeline.
+Read out the timeline to the team.
 This is probably the funniest part since reading out hashtags and emojis is something unusual and offers a great potential where people can get creative.

 ### Retweets & Favourites
 You'll want to find out which topics are most important for the team to discuss.
 Instead of relying on dot-votes or something similar, you can - once again - use Twitter's mechanisms for that.
-Let everyone put **Retweets** and **Favourites** next to the tweets they are most interested in for the upcoming discussion.
+Let everyone put **Retweets** and **Favourites** next to the Tweets they are most interested in for the upcoming discussion.
 Everyone can use the cut-out icons you have prepared previously.
-In our tweetrospective I made no difference between the semantics of retweets and favourites.
-However, you could also consider applying different semantics to retweets and favourites respectively.
-A possible way would be to say that retweets are considered as votes for the upcoming discussion while favourites indicate that you want to put emphasis on a tweet's content (e.g. agree to the appreciation of a teammate).
+In our Tweetrospective I made no difference between the semantics of Retweets and Favourites.
+However, you could also consider applying different semantics to Retweets and Favourites respectively.
+A possible way would be to say that Retweets are considered as votes for the upcoming discussion while favourites indicate that you want to put emphasis on a Tweet's content (e.g. agree to the appreciation of a teammate).

-After everyone has gone wild with their retweets and favourites you can identify the most voted-on tweets and re-arrange them to the **Trending Topics**.
+After everyone has gone wild with their Retweets and Favourites you can identify the most voted-on Tweets and re-arrange them to the **Trending Topics**.
 Go through these trending topics from most to fewest-voted and let the team discuss the individual contents.

 From here on it's all discussion for the team.
 Just make sure to moderate and guide the discussion as you would usually do and extract action items out of it.

+<a name="resources"></a>

 ## Resources
 You can do a Tweetrospective really simple without much preparation.
 Just make sure you have enough sticky notes, pens and a whiteboard for everyone.
-You can simply let everyone draw retweet and favourite icons on the whiteboard right next to the sticky note tweets.
+You can simply let everyone draw Retweet and Favourite icons on the whiteboard right next to the sticky note Tweets.

-If you want to step up your Tweetrospective game and save some time during the voting phase (drawing retweet and favourite icons seems to take quite some time) you can also print out the following Tweetrospective Sheets and cut out the icons for your teammembers before the retro.
+If you want to step up your Tweetrospective game and save some time during the voting phase (drawing Retweet and Favourite icons seems to take quite some time) you can also print out the following Tweetrospective Sheets and cut out the icons for your teammembers before the retro.

 <div class="centered">